Marcus Semien Player Props: Rangers vs. Nationals

-On Friday, Marcus Semien (batting .214 in his past 10 games) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+The Texas Rangers, including Marcus Semien (.268 slugging percentage in past 10 games, including no home run), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-4) against the Nationals.

 Marcus Semien Game Info & Props vs. the Nationals